Chapter 4

 Decades ago, Sir Arthur Keith observed, "Misplacements of the teeth, long narrow dental arches, high vaulted palates, and carious teeth, which are so common among Englishmen of today, were almost unknown amongst the British people of the Neolithic and Early Bronze periods; these conditions make a sporadic appearance as the Roman period is approached, becoming more frequent in this period.
 They are conditions which are rarely seen amongst the remains from Saxon graveyards.
 Indeed they do not assume anything approaching their present frequency until the eighteenth century is reached and England entered upon her life of industrialism."
 James Sim Wallace found that average palate widths had shrunk from an average of 2.37 inches before the Industrial Revolution to an average 2.16 inches by the late nineteenth century.

-The decreased maxillary expansion is a result of the upper jawbone failing to receive enough bite forces and tongue forces to make the two paired maxillary bones unfold far enough to fit around the tongue.
+The decreased maxillary expansion is a result of the upper jawbone failing to receive enough bite forces to make the two paired maxillary bones unfold far enough to fit around the tongue.
 Much of the growth that is inhibited horizontally is redirected vertically, and the average midface now increases more in vertical length than in horizontal width with age.

 REDIRECTED TRANSLATION AND UPWARD ROTATION OF THE MANDIBULAR CORPUS